auge02-git/Grafana-loki-syslog-aio/README.md

 ./config/loki-config-filesystem.yml      // actual using

-## Changed Default Configurations In syslog-ng and Promtail
+## Changed Default Configurations In syslog-ng and Promtail (is deprecated)

 To set this example All In One project up, the following configurations have been added to the docker-compose.yml.
 If you already have syslog-ng running on your deployment server - make similar changes below and comment out the docker container stanza.